-Respondents belonging to certain gender identities were more likely to have awareness of employment programs than others:
+Respondents belonging to certain gender identities were more likely to have accessed employment programs than others:

-" Those who identified as male were the most likely to be aware of employment programs, when compared with other gender identities.
+" Those who identified as male were the most likely to have accessed employment programs, when compared with other gender identities.
+They were also more likely to be working full-time

-Data Spotlight: Respondents who identified as male were more likely to have accessed employment programs, when compared to any other gender identity.
-They were also more likely to be working full-time.
+Data Spotlight: Those who identified as male were more likely to be aware of employment programs, when compared to other gender identities.